 • Bank reconciliations: it is vital to ensure the money is actually where the church says it should be.
 It will prevent unpleasant surprises at the finish of the financial year.

-• Preparing financial statements: let’s say the temple is having a budgeting meeting.
+• Preparing financial statements: let’s say the church is having a budgeting meeting.
 Do you have financial papers to assess a religious organization’s current state of affairs?
 If not, a professional bookkeeper will take care of such tasks.

-Chapels must constantly monitor their books and payroll, which is why working with a qualified CPA is so critical.
+Chapels must constantly monitor their books and payroll, which is why working with a qualified bookkeeper is so critical.
 Keeping track of all economic aspects, from payroll to monthly reports, means the church’s leadership is always aware of the trends in the development of the religious institution.

 Accounting for Churches: Everything You Need To Know